wingify/wingify.github.io/_posts/2020-09-25-programmatic-authentication-under-iap.md

 };
 ```

-We overrode them and to accommodate the addition of the authorization bearer token in every request that was being made.

 And for all our load tests that were being run through JMeter, we made use of a similar script as mentioned in the first example above.
 It generates the access token and writes it to a file.
 This file is then read by the JMX scripts while adding the authorization bearer token to all the network requests that are made through JMeter.
 Keeping in mind that these tokens have a short expiration, we generate the token and write them to the files as and when the load tests are run.

 ### Aftermath

-The IAP is definitely a good option to regulate access to private resources without having to implement a VPN tunneling.
+The IAP is a good option to regulate access to private resources without having to implement a VPN tunneling.
 But throwing accessibility to automated agents in the mix created new interesting challenges here.
 There are some obvious pros to it:

 1. Easy access regulation to resources
-2. Fine grained control of access through users' and services' IAM roles
+2. Fine-grained control of access through users' and services' IAM roles
 3. Access through untrusted networks without the requirements of a VPN tunnel

 But there are some cons that we discovered along the way of implementing programmatic authentication: